 3“Healthcare worker” in this instance refers to physicians, nurses, and midwives.

-Through our investments in teaching equipment and extensive construction projects such as student dormitories and a dissection lab, Bugando has become one of Tanzania’s largest medical schools.
-The student body has expanded from approximately 300 to nearly 2,000 students and the number of degrees offered has doubled.
+Through our investments in teaching equipment and extensive construction projects such as student dormitories and a dissection lab, CUHAS-Bugando has become one of Tanzania’s largest medical schools.
+The student body has expanded from approximately 300 to nearly 3,000 students and the number of degrees offered has doubled.

-By building Bugando’s financial and management capacity, Touch now only contributes 11% of its operating budget, in contrast to an initial 80%.
-Planning for Bugando’s self-sufficiency ensures the sustainability of its degree programs while also enabling us to invest in Bugando’s other areas of need, such as developing it into a center of excellence for both onsite medical training and distance learning.
-We are helping Bugando to maintain quality education as its student body grows.
+By building CUHAS-Bugando’s financial and management capacity, Touch now only contributes about 5% of its operating budget, in contrast to an initial 80%.
+Planning for CUHAS-Bugando’s self-sufficiency ensures the sustainability of its degree programs while also enabling us to invest in CUHAS-Bugando’s other areas of need, such as developing it into a center of excellence for both onsite medical training and distance learning.

 Touch’s signature Treat & Train Network began with an initiative to improve medical education while also providing better patient care to under-resourced health facilities.
-During the final years of a student’s medical studies, rotations familiarize students with different aspects of the clinical environment.
-As these rotations became overcrowded, we partnered with other hospitals to create a network of facilities enabling students to travel to other hospitals for external clinical rotations.
+During the final years of a student’s medical studies, clinical rotations in a hospital and clinic setting familiarize students with different aspects of the clinical environment.
+As these rotations became overcrowded, we partnered with CUHAS and BMC and other hospitals to create a network of facilities enabling students to do clinical rotations at other hospitals, away from the main teaching institution at BMC.
 In addition to external clinical rotations, students also experience healthcare challenges firsthand through village-based, public health research.

-The external clinical rotations have improved the student-to-faculty ratio from over 30 to 1 at Bugando Medical Centre to as low as 5 to 1 at our partner hospitals, allowing students to gain more hands-on clinical experience.
-Faculty physicians posted at these facilities not only train students but also provide patients with much needed care and enhance the skills of the host hospital’s healthcare workers.
+The external clinical rotations have improved the student-to-faculty ratio which may be as high as 30 to 1 at Bugando Medical Centre to as low as 5 to 1 at our partner hospitals, allowing students to gain more hands-on clinical experience.
+In addition, faculty clinicians posted at these facilities not only train students but also provide patients with much needed care and enhance the skills of the host hospital’s healthcare workers.

 Bolstered by the overwhelmingly positive feedback from students and faculty, we continue to expand our external clinical rotations.
-We are adding new hospitals to our training sites and expanding the rotations to include Assistant Medical Officer and nursing students.
+We have added new hospitals to our training sites and expanded the rotations to include nursing students.

 “By sending us on this external rotation in Sengerema, Touch has helped me get more exposure, especially in [operating] theatres.
 I’ve also developed closer relationships with faculty, and feel more free to ask questions,”

--Redegunda, an Assistant Medical Officer student, on his external clinical rotation experience at a partner hospital.
+-Redegunda, an CUHAS-Bugando student, on his external clinical rotation experience at a partner hospital.